Last Updated on

 - Opportunity analysis is the art of identifying viable marketing tactics ignored by the competition in order to promote the brand.

 Gathering data for competitor intelligence requires brands to invest time and effort.
-Anything from observing a rival retail store to monitoring the competitor’s advertising efforts are huddled under the umbrella of competitive intelligence.
+Anything from observing a rival retail store to monitoring the competitor’s advertising efforts falls into the area of competitive intelligence.

 Plan metrics and goals

-The foundation of any competitor intelligence solution is to set out the goals and metrics.
+The first step in any competitor intelligence solution is to set out the goals and metrics.
 Brands should consider the following:

 Who are the competitors?

 Brands should do their best to know how many competitors they have – and who they are.
-Consider putting together a list of competitors by regularly researching.
+Consider putting together a list of competitors through regular research.
 In any industry, you can expect competing brands to come and go regularly so it’s easy to miss a new entrant.

 Consider the industry

 To get the best competitor intelligence solutions, make sure to study the industry that the brand belongs to.
-For example, if the competitors are being discussed online, consider performing social media monitoring.
+For example, if the competitors are being discussed online, consider the use of social media monitoring.

 Consider the metrics

 Data will also differ from business to business.
-Brands that are analysing the competition with competitor intelligence solutions can use their own performance KPIs as a benchmark to compare their performance versus their competitors.
-For example, if a brand is looking at traffic flow to the website as a key KPI,, it’s worth analysing the competitor’s site to establish the origins of their traffic in order to identify overlooked opportunities that the competitor is using to drive their website traffic.
+Brands that are analysing the competition with competitor intelligence solutions can use their own performance KPIs as a benchmark to compare their performance to that of their competitors.
+For example, if a brand is looking at traffic flow to the website as a KPI, it’s worth analysing the competitor’s site to establish the origins of their traffic in order to identify overlooked opportunities that the competitor is using to drive their website traffic.

-Beat the competition with these competitor intelligence solutions
+How can we beat the competition with competitor intelligence solutions?

 To maintain an advantage in our fast-moving digital world, brands should use the right tools to develop competitive intelligence.
 These tools can give brands a snapshot of their competitors’ digital marketing tactics.
 Here is a run-down of tools that you can use to develop competitor intelligence: